Setting Up Progressive Accessibility Thresholds in CI

 Frequently Asked Questions

 How do I prevent threshold drift from masking new accessibility violations?
 Implement automated baseline snapshots on merge.
+Store the baseline in version control and require PR review for any threshold increase.
 Enforce a strict decrement schedule per sprint.
-Require PR annotations for any threshold increase requests.